origranot/reduced.to/apps/docs/docs/overview.md

 ### How does it work?

+* The website "reduced.to" offers a URL shortening service.
+* Users can input long URLs into the provided field on the website.
-Simply paste a long URL into the input field and click the "Shorten" button.
-The application will generate a shortened URL that you can copy and share with others.
-When a user clicks on the shortened URL, they will be redirected to the original long URL.
-There is also a dashboard for registered users to view their shortened URLs and track their performance.
+* After inputting the URL, users click the "Shorten" button.
+* The application will then generate a shortened version of the original URL.
+* This shortened URL can be easily copied and shared with others.
+* When someone clicks on the shortened URL, they will be redirected to the original, long URL.
+* For registered users, there is a dashboard available.
+* This dashboard allows users to view their list of shortened URLs.
+* It also provides tools to track the performance and usage of these shortened links.

 ### Technologies and Services